 This 3 day-training is designed for school psychologists, clinical psychologists, speech language pathologists and related professionals interested in learning administration and interpretation of the Autism Diagnostic Observation Schedule-2 (ADOS-2) and how to incorporate information gathered through ADOS-2 administration into a comprehensive Autism Spectrum Disorders assessment.

-Presenters: Steve Kanne, Ph.D., ABPP and Anna Laakman, M.Ed. from The Thompson Center for Autism and Neurodevelopmental Disabilities at the University of Missouri
+Presenters: Steve Kanne, Ph.D., ABPP from The Thompson Center for Autism and Neurodevelopmental Disabilities at the University of Missouri, Anna Laakman, M.Ed. from The Center for Autism & Neurodevelopmental Disorders, and Jeanne Anne Carriere, Ph.D. from Chapman University

 Objectives, Days 1 and 2: